 - English as a New Language (ENL)

-- Mass-Communication in Biology, an Honors seminar class
+- Mass-Communication in Science, an Honors Biology seminar class

 In summertime, Mr. McNulty throws open the PNN doors to middle school students for the Media Camp, a summer camp where high school students and middle school students work together on telling the stories of other camps taking place around Penn High School.